First Hundred Years' War: Accession of Philip II and end of Henry's reign

-In 1180, Louis was succeeded by his son, Philip II.
+In 1180, Louis was succeeded by his son, Philip II 'Augustus.'
 In 1186, Philip demanded that he be given the Duchy of Brittany and insisted that Henry order his son Richard the Lionheart to withdraw from Toulouse, where he had been sent with an army to apply new pressure on Count Raymond, Philip Augustus's uncle.
 Philip Augustus threatened to invade Normandy if this did not happen and reopened the question of the Vexin.
 Philip Augustus invaded Berry and Henry mobilised a large army which confronted the French at Châteauroux, before papal intervention brought a truce.
 During the negotiations, Philip Augustus suggested to Richard that they should ally against Henry, marking the start of a new strategy to divide the father and son.